 Combination treatment means another class of blood pressure medication is added to the first drug to increase effectiveness.

-Most people with mild high blood pressure respond to one medication.
-Sometimes it takes a few tries to find the most effective drug.
+Many people with mild high blood pressure respond to one medication.
+It may take a few tries to find the most effective drug.

 However, sometimes one drug cannot control high blood pressure.
 The doctor may increase the dose or change the medication, yet the blood pressure stays high.
 That's when a second drug may be added.